-It’s my guess that there’s hardly another myth in nutrition so insidious yet so intractable as that which encourages us to believe that consuming lots of high-quality protein - basically the stuff of animal-based foods - makes for fitness, bigness, and strength of body.
+It’s my guess that there’s hardly another myth in nutrition so insidious yet so intractable as the meat myth, which encourages us to believe that consuming lots of high-quality protein —basically the stuff of animal-based foods— makes for fitness, bigness, and strength of body.
 Rooted in antiquity, this myth began to sprout in the minds of men (especially men, it seems) long before protein was identified and named.

 The myth took root in the belief that we could get our strength, our agility, and our ability to soar to unimaginable heights if only we consumed the flesh and bodies of animals.
 Much later, in the early nineteenth century, when scientists identified protein as being more or less equivalent to the flesh of the animals they worshiped, it was heralded as the treasured nutrient.
 In the words of the famous chemist Justis von Liebig, it was none other than the very “stuff of life itself.”